electric-eloquence/feplet/README.md

-# Feplet: a Mustache-compatible templating engine.
+# Feplet: a Mustache-compatible template engine.

 ## Powerful under the hood.
 Simple behind the wheel.